davidgiven/minix2/README.md

     $ ./unpack

 ...and your changes will be copied out of the image into the `fs` directory where you and the VCS can see them.
+(If you unpack from the wrong version, weird things will happen.
+Don't do that.)

 ## References